HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 {{ figure_markup(
   image="cms-adoption.png",
   caption="CMS adoption.",
-  description="A chart of CMS adoption from 2022 to 2024 trending upwards.
+  description="A bar chart of CMS adoption from 2022 to 2024 trending upwards.
 For desktop CMS's are used by 46% of sites in 2022, 49% of sites in 2023, and 51% of sites in 2024.
 For mobile it's 48%, 49%, and 51% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=2013113638&format=interactive",
   sheets_gid="310746911",
   sql_file="cms_adoption.sql"